 Aortic valve repair and replacement consultation at Mayo Clinic

-Your Mayo Clinic treatment team will provide ongoing, coordinated care after aortic valve surgery.
+Your Mayo Clinic health care team will provide ongoing, coordinated care after aortic valve surgery.

 After aortic valve repair or replacement surgery, your health care provider can tell you when you can return to daily activities, such as working, driving and exercise.